Clarify the Assignment

 T – Terms of art: What terms of art pertain to this issue?
 What are their definitions?

 A – Acronyms: What acronyms, such as HIPAA, OSHA, or ADA, are associated with this issue?
 What do they mean?

 S – Sources: What secondary sources (treatises, practice guides, etc.) are usually used to research this area of law?
 What are the most useful publications?

 K – Key cost restraints: What cost restraints apply to this assignment?
 How much time can be spent or billed?
 Will online research be allowed?

 Begin With a Secondary Source

 Secondary sources are materials that explain and analyze the law in a particular area.
-When you're starting a research project and you're unfamiliar with an area of law, try starting with a more basic secondary source, like a nutshell or a legal encyclopedia (California Jurisprudence or American Jurisprudence), so that you can learn the basic structure, theoretical underpinnings, and terminology of your area.
+When you're starting a research project and you're unfamiliar with an area of law, try starting with a more basic secondary source, like a "Nutshell" or a legal encyclopedia (such as California Jurisprudence or American Jurisprudence), so that you can learn the basic structure, theoretical underpinnings, and terminology of your area.